lpapailiou/fac/README.md

     git clone https://github.com/lpapailiou/fac <target path>

 The code is written in ``java 8``.
 Once the repository is cloned, ``maven`` may take care about the build, plugins and the dependencies.
+The ``javafx`` dependency will not be handled by maven.

 You may also just download the jar file from [latest release](https://github.com/lpapailiou/fac/releases/latest).